gammapy/gamma-cat/README.md

 The goal here is to have a fully open TeV catalog that you can download and use as you like (well, we still require attribution, see next section).

+The concrete motivation for Christoph Deil to start this catalog in August 2016 was to have a TeV catalog for http://gamma-sky.net , as well as for checks of all sources in the H.E.S.S.
+Galactic plane survey catalog against previous publications, and to have a TeV source catalog available for the upcoming CTA science challenge.

 Open and reproducible research for gamma-ray astronomy!

-The concrete motivation for Christoph Deil to start this catalog in August 2016 was to have a TeV catalog for http://gamma-sky.net , as well as for checks of all sources in the H.E.S.S.
-Galactic plane survey catalog against previous publications.

 ## Terms of use